 INSTRUCTIONS

-- Put 2 tablespoon of the butter and the olive oil in a pan over medium-high heat.
-When the pan is hot, cook the chicken for 4–5 minutes on each side, or until browned.
-Remove the chicken from the skillet and place it aside.
+- Add 1 tablespoon of butter and olive oil to a large skillet that has been heated to medium heat.
+When the skillet is hot, add the chicken and cook for about 4 minutes on each side, or until golden brown and cooked through.
+Transfer the cooked chicken to a sanitized plate and keep it warm by covering it.

 NOTES